 August 2011 saw the debut of Tangiwai - A Love Story, a dramatisation of the 1953 Tangawai train disaster.
 Boock co-produced, again writing the script with Malane.
 Dominion Post reviewer Linda Burgess praised the tele-movie for its handling of 50s social mores, plus the "excellent" performances of Rose McIver and Ryan O'Kane (playing Nerissa Love and her real-life partner, cricket player Bob Blair).

-Boock and Malane have since completed two more telemovie projects.
+Boock and Malane have since completed further telemovie projects, and all have been nominated for Best Television Feature in the NZ Film Awards.
 Field Punishment No. 1 dramatises the experiences of 14 conscientious objectors during World War I. Pirates of the Airwaves mixes drama and documentary material to look back at the birth of pirate station Radio Hauraki in the mid 60s.
+Both projects were nominated for best one-off drama in 2014's Writers Guild Scriptwriter Awards.

 Linda Burgess, 'Powerful retelling of a tragedy' (Review of Tangiwai - A Love Story) - The Dominion Post, 16 August 2011